jamonholmgren/react-native-colo-loco/README.md

 First, commit any changes, as we don't want to mess anything up.
 The script won't continue if your git working tree is dirty.

-Then run `npm run install-colo-loco` or `yarn install-colo-loco`.
+Then run `npx install-colo-loco` or `yarn install-colo-loco`.
 This will attempt to automatically patch the necessary files.

 _NOTE: It's recommended to run this script with a clean git working tree, if you want to continue without a dirty working tree pass it the `--no-git-check` flag_